alessandroraffa/bootstrap-modal/README.md

 });
 ```

-See the example index.html for more options.
+See more examples into index.html for more options.

 # });